Evolution of mammalian auditory ossicles: History

-Following on the ideas of Étienne Geoffroy Saint-Hilaire (1818), and studies by Johann Friedrich Meckel the Younger (1820), Carl Gustav Carus (1818), Martin Rathke (1825), and Karl Ernst von Baer (1828), the relationship between the reptilian jaw bones and mammalian middle-ear bones was first established on the basis of embryology and comparative anatomy by Karl Bogislaus Reichert (in 1837, before the publication of On the Origin of Species in 1859).
+Following on the ideas of Étienne Geoffroy Saint-Hilaire (1818), and studies by Johann Friedrich Meckel the Younger (1820), Carl Gustav Carus (1818), Martin Rathke (1825), and Karl Ernst von Baer (1828), the relationship between the reptilian jaw bones and mammalian middle-ear bones was first established on the basis of embryology and comparative anatomy by Karl Bogislaus Reichert in 1837.
 These ideas were advanced by Ernst Gaupp, and are now known as the Reichert–Gaupp theory.
+Reichert mainly studied the embryological development of the second pharyngeal arch (as in Reichert's cartilage).
+Despite publishing decades before the publication of On the Origin of Species in 1859, Reichert theorized that part of the reptilian jaw bones and two of the mammalian ossicles are homologous in some sense.

 The discovery of the link in homology between the reptilian jaw joint and mammalian malleus and incus is considered an important milestone in the history of comparative anatomy.
 Work on extinct theromorphs by Owen (1845), and continued by Seeley, Broom, and Watson, was pivotal in discovering the intermediate steps to this change.
 The transition between the "reptilian" jaw and the "mammalian" middle ear was not bridged in the fossil record until the 1950s with the elaboration of such fossils as the now-famous Morganucodon.

 During embryonic development, the incus and malleus arise from the same first pharyngeal arch as the mandible and maxilla, and are served by mandibular and maxillary division of the trigeminal nerve.
 Recent genetic studies are able to relate the development of the ossicles from the embryonic arch to hypothesized evolutionary history.
 Bapx1, also known as Nkx3.2 (a member of the NK2 class of homeobox genes), is implicated in the change from the jaw bones of non-mammals to the ossicles of mammals.
 Other implicated genes include the Dlx genes, Prx genes, and Wnt genes.